Steven Butler's Family History Website

 Native of the State of Tennessee

-John W. Miles, a son of William B. Miles and Mary Farrar, was born in Tennessee in either Coffee County or Franklin County.
-His grandfather, John Farrar, was a prosperous Coffee County planter, who at the time of his death, in 1852, owned six slaves.
+John W. Miles, the only son of William B. Miles and Mary Farrar, was born in Tennessee in either Coffee County or Franklin County.
+His maternal grandfather, John Farrar, was a prosperous Coffee County planter, who at the time of his death, in 1852, owned six slaves.
+Presently, the identity of his paternal grandparents is unknown.

 To determine which birthdate is correct, we may also look to Franklin County, Tennessee court records, which in October 1856 refer to John as a "minor heir" of William B. Miles, which means that he was under the age of 21 at that time, although, unfortunately, his precise age is not given.
 In May 1863, his court-appointed guardian, John Duncan, asked to be relieved of his duties owing to his (Duncan's) advancing age.
 If John had been born in 1837, as his death certificate states, he would have turned 21 in 1858 and therefore, would no longer have been in need of a guardian, but in 1863, he still had one.
 This is why the date of birth on his death certificate, provided by a man who had no direct knowledge of John's birth, is almost certainly incorrect.